g0dhand/g0dhand/README.md

 - 👋 Hi, I’m @g0dhand
 - 👀 I’m interested in ... learning new things!
 - 🌱 I’m currently learning ...
-GitHub, GitLab, Vue.js, Astro, React and a few more things!
+JavaScript Course | Modern JavaScript from the Beginning 2.0
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... richard.goodwin@live.com

 <!---